Local government reorganisation

 What are the timelines for local government reorganisation?

-The government has indicated that it intends new unitary authorities to take over from existing councils in either April 2027 or April 2028.
+The government has indicated that it intends new unitary authorities to take over from existing councils in April 2028.

 What does local government reorganisation mean for Basingstoke and Deane?